Perivel/domeniere.js/src/event/README.md

 The life cycle of an event consists of four phases.
 These are the **Perisistence phase**, the **Handle phase**, the **Broadcast phase**, and the **Post-Processing phase**.

 ### The Persistence Phase
 The persistence phase is the first phase an event goes through when it is first emitted.
 In this phase, a `StoredEvent` counterpart for the event is greated and added to a persistence queue.
-Fragment then executes the `EventStore`'s `saveEvents()` method to save the event to storage. if the event should be broadcasted, it is added to a publish queue, which will be broadcasted later.
+Vessel then executes the `EventStore`'s `saveEvents()` method to save the event to storage. if the event should be broadcasted, it is added to a publish queue, which will be broadcasted later.

 ### The Local Handler Phase
 The next phase in the event lifecycle is the Local Handler phase.
 In this phase, the event is dispatched to all the handlers listening for that event.
 Each of the handlers are then executed in order of their priority (higheest to lowest).

 ### The Broadcast Phase
 The broadcast phase begins when the API's `publishEvents()` method is called.
-Fragment calls the `EventStore`'s `broadcastEvents()` method where the events are broadcasted and added to the post-publish queue.
+Vessel calls the `EventStore`'s `broadcastEvents()` method where the events are broadcasted and added to the post-publish queue.

 ### The Post-Processing Phase
 The post-processing phase final phase in an event's lifecycle.
 Here, the now published event will undergo some final processing before its lifecycle ends.